Clearwire to use Huawei equipment in network upgrade

 The decision follows a U.S. congressional report earlier this month that said Huawei network equipment should be kept out of the U.S. market as potential Chinese state influence could pose a security threat.

-Clearwire's biggest shareholder and customer is Sprint Nextel (S.N), which provides telecom services to the U.S. government.
-Sprint, which is being taken over by Softbank Corp (9984.T), plans to use the Clearwire high-speed network to boost its capacity for its own service.
+Clearwire's biggest shareholder and customer is Sprint Nextel, which provides telecom services to the U.S. government.
+Sprint, which is being taken over by Softbank Corp, plans to use the Clearwire high-speed network to boost its capacity for its own service.

 Clearwire, which already uses Huawei gear for its existing service, plans to use the Chinese vendor's technology to upgrade its network in markets where Huawei equipment is already in use, according to a statement attributed to Clearwire Chief Technology Officer John Saw.